top of page

 • You’ll need professional help.
 Think accountants, financial planners, and mortgage brokers experienced in SMSF lending.

-2. No, You Can't Live In It, And Neither Can Your Kids
+The Reality: No, You Can't Live In It, And Neither Can Your Kids

 This is where the “Buy a home with your super” claim falls apart.
 A home implies somewhere you or your family can live.
 But under SMSF rules: